 Avoid using automated translation services to convert your marketing messages from English to Spanish.
 Translation mistakes can embarrass lawyers and result in lost business, not only from the client who initially read the translated information but also from all the family and friends that person tells.
 A failed automatic translation service could turn "we specialize in white-collar crime" into "we specialize in the white crime of the necklace."
 Even if technically accurate, a translation may lose nuance or professionalism when translated by a person or software with little understanding of legal Spanish.
 Invest in a good translator who specializes in the legal industry -- it will be marketing dollars well spent.

 As lawyers, it is your job to carefully guard the privacy of your clients.
 But, remember that Spanish-speaking American consumers are often family-oriented.
 Privacy is not necessarily assumed as it is for some other clients.
 In addition, these strong bonds often extend beyond the nuclear family to include grandparents, uncles, aunts, cousins, and other family friends.
 Therefore, it should not be surprising to have a client attend a meeting with several family members in tow, and it's critical not to ignore any of them, as many or all may be involved in the decision-making surrounding a legal issue.

 How to Effectively Reach Hispanic Consumers

 Once you understand the unique characteristics of the group you are targeting, the next step is learning how to effectively communicate your legal services to them.
-As the Hispanic population continues to explode, your potential opportunities will only increase.
+As the Spanish-speaking population continues to explode, your potential opportunities will only increase.
 Those who succeed in tapping into this market will do so because they have developed a marketing strategy that clearly speaks to the Hispanic audience.

 Effectively reaching Hispanic consumers does not have to be complicated.
 In fact, there are a few basic strategies you can implement to help ensure that your marketing messages are heard: